 According to many sources, this statue consisted of pure gold – melted and derived from coins and contained a whopping 40 talents (1,040 kg) of the precious metal.
 So in Pericles’ stoic judgment, the statue could be melted back to make coins, if the city ever needed them!
 And interestingly, since we brought up the subject of the Athena statue, the ostentatious sculpture of the goddess was supposedly crafted from chryselephantine – which is a medium composed of actual gold and ivory.

 Quite intriguingly, the Ming period in China (1368–1644 AD) is known for the orderly administration and social stability that was unmatched by the previous Chinese dynasties.
-The epoch also gave a boost to numerous innovations in the field of arts, craftsmanship and even architecture.
-Pertaining to the latter field, researchers at the Zhejiang university have deduced that the Ming engineers apparently used a special ingredient that endowed the much-needed strength to their huge expansions along the Great Wall of China.
+The epoch also gave a boost to numerous innovations in the field of arts, craftsmanship, and even architecture.
+Pertaining to the latter field, researchers at Zhejiang University have deduced that the Ming engineers apparently used a special ingredient that endowed the much-needed strength to their huge expansions along the Great Wall of China.

 This secret ingredient in question entailed a mixture paste of sticky rice flour and slaked lime that was so stocky that it even ‘blocked’ the bricks from growing any weeds in between.
 This factor of ‘stickiness’ was supposedly derived from an organic component called amylopectin, which came from the porridge of sticky rice.
 As Dr. Zhang, a professor of chemistry at Zhejiang University, made it clear –